top of page

 I like to place a stool or short table in front of the juicer.
 This allows me to use gravity to help empty the contents into my jar.
 I also like to keep a separate jar under the spout for catching any possible drips.
 Your clamp may leak if it is not far enough to the inside of the angle.

 If you do not start emptying the juice catch basin soon enough it can overflow into your water below.
 If this happens it may burn in the bottom and potentially ruin your steam juicer.
-In our video tutorial, we show an example of this.
 As you become familiar with your steam juicer and the fruit you are using you will have a good idea of how much your juicer can hold and the length of time you can allow the juice to accumulate between filling jars.

 Preparing and Processing Jars: